abz2489/woofing-walks/README.md

 8. Fixing the overlay bug caused the container to be in a fixed position on mobile and tablet devices.
 Dev tools was used to find the declaration causing the issue, position:fixed.
 By removing this the bug is fixed and the container sits directly beneath the hero image as intended.
 ![](docs/supp-images/container-bug-8.webp)

 9. More info button wasn't opening the about page when clicked.
-Bug fixed by changing the button tag to a tag.
+Bug fixed by changing the button tag to <a></a> tag.

+10. Contact form showed 405 error page when submitted.
+Bug fixed by removing method="POST" attribute from form tag.
 ## Unfixed Bugs